philiprbrenan/runWithPerl/README.md

   https://www.dita-ot.org/

-This does assume that you have install Kubuntu on your computer:
+This does assume that you have installed Kubuntu on your computer:

   https://kubuntu.org/getkubuntu/